sniclasj/atletico-crud/README.md

 ```

 ### Add Country Page (Admin Only)
 The Add Country page allows the admin user to type in a country name to the form as well as an image url to represent that particular country.
-The code snippets below show the html form, the routes and the model which PREVENTS DUPLICATE ENTRIES.
+The code snippets below show the html form along with the python route.
+The python route for _Add Country_ below in conjunction with the country model above contain code which prevents duplicate entries such as adding the same country name twice.

 ```html
 <div class="row">
     <form class="col s12" method="POST" action="{{ url_for('add_country') }}">